datagrok-ai/public/help/develop/admin/deploy/configure-auth.md

 1) Go to the Datagrok Settings section 'Users and Sessions'; this section contains all authentication settings.
 2) Enable 'Google authentication' to use the Google Oauth method (or another provider)
-3) Set 'Client Id' and 'Secret' if applicable
+3) Set 'Client Id' and 'Secret' if applicable.
+You can get it from your OpenID provider
 4) Make sure the correct Web Root is set in 'Admin' section

 ## OpenID authentication